 A peptide library is a collection of a large number of small peptides with a specific length and different sequences, which includes the permutation and combination of various (or most) amino acid sequences in the short peptides of this length.
+And a well-illustrated list of peptide drugs could be included.
 The peptide library was first proposed by Geyson et al. in 1986.
 They believed that the binding or recognition between protein molecules is mainly completed by the interaction between several amino acid residues on the local peptide segment, and these amino acids form non-binding molecules; some polypeptides, although their sequences are different from the natural epitope of the antigen, bind the antibody or ligand in the same way, so this polypeptide with key amino acid residues is called a mimotope.
 The concept of mimotopes played an important driving role in the development of peptide libraries.
 Peptide libraries can provide powerful tools for drug design, protein-protein interactions, and other biochemical and pharmaceutical research and applications.
+We do provide peptide library services for your convenience.

 1. Custom peptide libraries based on known structures